 It’s not guns.
 Our society is totally immoral.
 In the last twenty or so years a lot has changed.
 But guns have not.
 So the only variable that has changed is our culture and societal views/norms.
 We no longer value human life, there is violence in music and movies…

 Meanwhile, society and culture has improved with dramatically less violence.
-Except for mass shootings, which are the direct result of mass marketing the tools for that type of crime.
+Except for shootings, which are the direct result of mass marketing the tools for that type of crime.

-New gun laws won’t really help.
-Criminals will still get their hands on guns.
 We need to arm more people.
 The only way to stop a bad guy with a gun, is a good guy with a gun.

 Maybe as a gun owner you can get your act together fast, ditch the NRA, and make all gun sales go through a background check, fully fund all government agencies to ensure the database is complete, enact laws which make gun owners 100% responsible for what happens with their gun, and other obvious things most gun owners support.
-But I think it’s too late for these smaller reforms.
+But I think it may be too late for these smaller reforms.

 How would a gun ban even work?

 You’d have to ask a lawyer, but here are two possible routes I’ve seen discussed: Constitutional Amendment, or Court Ruling acknowledging that the word ‘militia’ is limiting and does not grant the broad rights now claimed.